alan-maguire/wss/README.md

 PSI covers CPU, I/O and memory pressure.
 Here we will be concerned with memory pressure exclusively.

+Note that pressure stall will not directly answer the question "how big is the working set size of my workload?"
+Instead it will answer the question "is my workload being impacted by memory pressure?"
+That is often the key question we want to answer for a system, and it is often why we want to estimate working set size in the first place.

+The upshot of this is we will not get an apples-with-apples comparison between PSI and methods that directly determine WSS.
+So when benchmarking the pertinent question is this - is PSI as effective at diagnosing memory pressure for workloads as estimating workload WSS and determining if it will place the system under memory pressure?

 ## What are the overheads?

+Overheads were estimated at approximately 1%, but work done since it landed initially have reduced that somewhat.

 # Benchmarking the approaches